oracle/pgql-lang/pages/pgql-1.5-spec.md

 +------------------------------------------------------------------------------+
 ```

-Above, we reversed the direction of the edge.
-Therefore, the first variable `v1` now binds to the destination rather than source vertices of edges.
+Above, we reversed the direction of the edge pattern so that it points from right-to-left instead of left-to-right.
+Therefore, the first variable `v1` now binds to destinations rather than sources of edges.

 ### ALL_DIFFERENT